Frequently Asked Questions

 Why test urine ketones?
 Isn't that inaccurate?

-Standard urine ketone test strips are inaccurate because they only test AcAc (acetoacetate), a ketone which is excreted less in prolonged ketosis.
-Bisu Body Coach tests both BHB and AcAc in urine, which lets you carry on tracking ketones even after standard urine strips stop working.
+Conventional urine ketone test strips are inaccurate because they only test AcAc (acetoacetate), a ketone which is excreted less in prolonged ketosis.
+Bisu Body Coach tests both BHB (β-hydroxybutyrate) and AcAc in urine, which lets you carry on tracking ketones even after conventional urine strips stop working.
 The ratio between these two ketones corresponds to the depth of ketosis.

 Aren't fewer ketones excreted once fat adapted?